Waste in the United Kingdom: Food waste

 Since 1915, food waste has been identified as a considerable problem and has been the subject of ongoing media attention, intensifying with the launch of the "Love Food, Hate Waste" campaign in 2007.
 Food waste has been discussed in newspaper articles, news reports and television programmes, which have increased awareness of it as a public issue.
 To tackle waste issues, encompassing food waste, the government-funded "Waste & Resources Action Programme" (WRAP) was created in 2000.

 The main and most common method of disposal in the United Kingdom is landfill.
 Other methods are also used such as Incineration and anaerobic digestion.
-Out of all of the waste that was from household, commercial and industrial waste, approximately 57% of the waste was disposed in landfill sites.
+Out of all of the waste that was from household, commercial and industrial waste, approximately 57% of the waste was distributed to waste management sites.
 In addition some waste from sewage sludge, mining waste, and quarrying waste are moved to landfill sites.
-Landfill has been the most efficient way of disposal in the UK, as of in 1994 there were approximately 4000 landfill sites.
+Landfill has been the most efficient way of disposal in the UK, as of in 1994 there were approximately 4000 sites.